deeplearning4j/deeplearning4j/reinforcementlearning.md

 ---
-tutorial: Beginner's Guide to Deep Learning and Reinforcement Learning
+tutorial: A Beginner's Guide to Reinforcement Learning
 layout: default
 ---

-# Beginner's Guide to Deep Learning and Reinforcement Learning
+# A Beginner's Guide to Reinforcement Learning

 Neural networks have become well known for recent advances in such diverse fields as computer vision, machine translation and time series prediction – but reinforcement learning may be their killer app.